LICENSE#: CCC1335003 | CGC1539879

 • Inspect and reseal skylights and chimneys annually.

 Each one of these steps keeps water flowing where it should—and away from your structure.
-Preventative maintenance like this can save a roof from five-figure replacement costs.
+Preventative maintenance like this can save a roof from five-figure replacement costs, a point emphasized by the National Roofing Contractors Association’s maintenance recommendations.
 If you’re already wondering how to extend your roof’s lifespan without major upgrades, these strategies also help.

 For more on seasonal and annual steps, try our guide on how to extend the life of your roof.